We are always looking for ideas for new projects that can benefit our community.

 The Otford Society can help make a real difference to our lives.

 We will be here to represent your views on wider matters which could affect our future: the new Otford traffic scheme, Government proposals to change planning regulations which would affect us greatly, and the effects of plans being proposed by our close neighbour, Sevenoaks Town.

 We may be a small community, but we have a BIG voice.

 Road safety has long been a major issue for the Otford community, and the Otford Society has supported the efforts of the Traffic Management Group of the Otford Parish Council and Kent Highways to address this.

-The Parish Council has kindly agreed with our proposal that all the modern direction signs sited around the pond be replaced with 1950s style signage to add an attractive period feel to this hub of Otford life.
+In addition, the modern direction signs sited around the pond were replaced with 1950s style signage to add an attractive period feel to this hub of Otford life.

 The Otford Society maintains a watching brief on planning proposals in the village, and will spearhead opposition to any that seriously impact on the quality of community life.